oskaerik/ml-guides/README.md

-# ml-guides
+# Machine Learning Guides

+This is a work in progress!

-Notebooks containing small guides of various machine learning models.
+Notebooks containing guides of various machine learning models, aiming to provide simple and understandable basic examples of otherwise complicated models.